 At what age should I begin orthodontic treatment for my child?

-There really is no ideal age to begin orthodontic care.
-The American Association of Orthodontists (AAO) suggests that children be evaluated by an orthodontist by the age of 7.
-While some children may not require treatment right away, many kids will benefit from early orthodontic care.
+There is no ideal age to begin orthodontic care.
+The American Association of Orthodontists (AAO) suggests that an orthodontist evaluate children by age 7.
+While some children may not immediately require treatment, many will benefit from early orthodontic care.
 If you have any concerns about your child’s teeth alignment or development, you should schedule a consult with your orthodontist at any age.

 Does dental insurance cover orthodontic care?

 Dental insurance coverage for orthodontic care varies depending on the specific insurance plan.
-Your dental insurance plans may include coverage for orthodontic treatment, while others may have little or no coverage at all.
+Some plans include coverage for orthodontic treatment, while others may have little or no coverage at all.

-To determine if your insurance offers coverage for orthodontic care, we advise that you review your plan’s benefits or reach out to your dental insurance company directly.
-We will do our best to help through the insurance coverage process and assist you with determining coverage, estimated costs, and showing you your financing options.
+To determine if your insurance covers orthodontic care, we advise that you review your plan’s benefits or contact your dental insurance company directly.
+We will do our best to help you through the insurance coverage process, assisting you with determining coverage and estimated costs and showing you your financing options.

 Do you offer orthodontic care for adults?